danmasta/mocha-sonar/README.md

 * Customize output file path/ name

 ## About
 We needed the ability to generate xml reports for unit tests and import them into SonarQube.
-There are a few libraries out there to help with this ([xnuit-file](https://github.com/peerigon/xunit-file), [reporter-file](https://github.com/apipkin/reporter-file), and [mocha-sonar-generic-test-coverage](https://github.com/mageddo/mocha-sonar-generic-test-coverage)), but they all were either outdated, generated incompatible xml, or only logged xml to stdout.
+There are a few libraries that attempt to help with this, but they all were either outdated, generated incompatible xml, or only logged xml to stdout.
+This library will let you generate unit test execution reports in a format compatible with sonarqube generic test format and write them to a file.
+You can also pipe output to a secondary reporter for a human readable view as well.

 ## Usage
 Add mocha-sonar as a dependency for your app and install via npm